ritiksahni/tell-js/README.md

 ## Support

-If you encounter any problems or have any questions, please open an issue on the [GitHub repository](https://github.com/yourusername/tell.js/issues) or send an email to the maintainer.
+If you encounter any problems or have any questions, please open an issue on the [GitHub repository](https://github.com/ritiksahni/tell-js/issues) or send an email to the maintainer.

 ## Changelog

-See [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes to `tell.js`.
+See [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes to `tell-js`.

 ## Acknowledgements